nathancarter/weblurch/doc-src/plan.md

     * OpenMath demo app (importing the LWP rather than being imported by it)
     * Lean UI demo app (same)
     * Code/Sidebar demo app (same)
+ * Update the unit test scripts so that all tests are passing, including on the Travis CI end.

+## JSON editor demo app

+This is low priority, but another demo app you could create would be a JSON editor.
+It would be a lot like the OMCD editor, except produce JSON instead of XML.
+It would also have multiple types of atomic data, and use connections for key-value pairs in mappings.

 ## Enabling and disabling features